eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Copybook Support

-The COBOL Language Support extension can retrieve copybooks used in your projects from the mainframe and download them locally.
-You can also store copybooks locally in folders in your workspace.
-Copybook support features of the extension are enabled whenever a copybook called in source code is successfully located in a specified mainframe data set or local folder.
+The COBOL Language Support extension supports copybooks called by your source code that are stored in a folder in your workspace.
+If your copybooks are stored in mainframe data sets, you can use a Zowe CLI z/OSMF profile to automatically download them from the mainframe to a folder in your workspace.
+The local folders and mainframe data sets that contain copybooks used in your project are specified in the workspace settings.

-Ensure that copybook names are specified in your source code in upper case, for example `COPY BOOK1` and not `COPY book1`.
+Ensure that copybook names are called in your source code in upper case, for example `COPY BOOK1` and not `COPY book1`.
 Lower case copybook names are not resolved by the extension and are marked as errors.

 ### Storing Copybooks Locally